 Conclusion: A WordPress business can be started very quickly and with little effort.
 But scaling is naturally a much more difficult issue.
 Quality standards and team organization must be considered.

 You have questions about your own WordPress business?
-We are looking forward to your comments!
+We look forward to your comments!